Frequently Asked Questions

-The Core Program is 504 Hours of study that contains all the sciences, the Therapeutic Massage and Business Series and your clinical practice.
-The Career Electives are the areas of study that you want to specialize in, like Orthopedic/Clinical or Sports Massage for example.
+The Core Program is 504 Hours of study that contain: all the sciences, the Therapeutic Massage and Business series, and your clinical practice.
+The Career Electives focus on the areas of study that you want to specialize in, like Orthopedic/Clinical or Sports Massage for example.
 You get to choose 264 Hours of Career Electives from the entire course menu as part of your massage certification program.

 I want to take everything, it all looks so interesting!

-Prospective students often say this initially, because Body Wisdom has the largest curriculum available in the United States, and it all looks so good.
-The truth is that once each course is fully understood, every student is naturally attracted to some courses more then others.
+Prospective students often say this initially because Body Wisdom has the largest curriculum available in the United States, and it all looks so good.
+The truth is that once each course is fully understood every student is naturally attracted to some courses more than others.
 It’s the job of the Body Wisdom career counselor to explain each course in depth and help you build your dream practice by choosing the very best from the seven different Career Tracks and over 1000 Hours of Career Electives.
 Lots of choices are a good problem to have!

 Can I change the focus of my program along the way?